MicrosoftDocs/msteams-docs/msteams-platform/bots/streaming-ux.md

 > - Streaming bot messages is available only for one-on-one chats and in [public developer preview](../resources/dev-preview/developer-preview-intro.md).
 > - Streaming bot messages isn't available with Tools and the `o1` model.

-Streaming bot messages involves delivering bot's response to the user in small updates while the complete response is being generated.
-This approach significantly enhances the user experience.
-Often, bots exhibit a slow response generation time without any updates in the user interface, which can result in a less engaging experience.
+You can stream bot messages to deliver a bot's responses to the user as small updates while the complete response is being generated to enhance the user experience.
+Often, bots take a long time to generate responses without updating the user interface, leading to a less engaging experience.

-When users see the bot processing their request in real time, it can potentially increase their satisfaction and trust.
-This perceived responsiveness and transparency can enhance user engagement, leading to a decrease in conversation abandonment with the bot.
+When users observe the bot processing their request in real time, it can increase their satisfaction and trust.
+This perceived responsiveness and transparency enhances user engagement and decreases conversation abandonment with the bot.

 Streaming bot messages has two types of updates:

-- **Informative updates**: Informative updates appear as a blue progress bar at the bottom of the chat, informing the user about the bot's ongoing actions before a response is generated.
+- **Informative updates**: Informative updates appear as a blue progress bar at the bottom of the chat.
+It informs the user about the bot's ongoing actions while a response is being generated.

   :::image type="content" source="../assets/images/bots/stream_type_informative.png" alt-text="Screenshot shows the bots informative updates of streaming." lightbox="../assets/images/bots/stream_type_informative.png":::

-- **Response streaming**: Response streaming is displayed as a typing indicator, revealing the bot's response to the user as it is being generated.
+- **Response streaming**: Response streaming is displayed as a typing indicator.
+It reveals the bot's response to the user as small updates while the complete response is being generated.

   :::image type="content" source="../assets/images/bots/stream_type_responsive.png" alt-text="Screenshot shows the bots response streaming." lightbox="../assets/images/bots/stream_type_responsive.png":::